 With 2014 fast approaching, experts in the travel industry are noticing certain trends emerging amongst travelers.
-It’s becoming clear that if tours and activities don’t adapt to these trends, they risk fading into irrelevance.
+It’s becoming clear that if activity operators don’t adapt to these trends, they risk fading into irrelevance.

 Here are 3 key trends that you should be aware of:

 In American Express Travel’s survey of 200 traveler counselors, respondents noticed the following drivers for vacation decisions: